 - Online loan applications

 The session moved on to answering some questions from the audience.

 On the subject of automation and job loss

-From the audience: “The MCO/Lockdown is another test to a company’s arrangement between machines vs human labour.
+From the audience: “The MCO/lockdown is another test to a company’s arrangement between machines versus human labour.
 What is the opinion of the panellists on this matter?”